RasmussenLab/vamb/workflow_PlasMAAG/README.md

 # TODO
 - [ ] Remove seed from vamb asymmetric
 - [ ] Write section on output files
-- [ ] Lock in package versions for conda such that we do not need to solve the environments each time, and for reproucibility
+- [ ] Lock in package versions for conda such that we do not need to solve the environments each time, and for reproducibility

 # PlasMAAG workflow
 <information about the tool>